Mental Health Therapy for Music Industry Professionals in Nashville, Tennessee

 Leaving a band, getting dropped by a label or pivoting careers can trigger an identity crisis.
 Maybe you’ve spent your whole life getting to where you are.
 Therapy can help you navigate that uncertainty with curiosity and self-compassion.

-I partner with several organizations to offer reduced-fee therapy to qualifying music industry professionals across Tennessee.
+I partner with several organizations that offer financial grants to asssist in covering the cost of therapy to qualifying music industry professionals across Tennessee.
 Reach out to learn more about whether you qualify for grant-funded sessions through any of these organizations.

 Backline